 Via a letter dated 17 January, 2017, consultation with twenty-eight federally recognized tribes affiliated with the St. Louis District was initiated and will continue as necessary during implementation.
-All corresponding documents associated with this consultation will be included in the Final Environmental Assessment.
-A copy of the consultation letter is included in Appendix C. If cultural resources were to be encountered during construction, all work would stop in the affected area and further consultation would take place.
+All corresponding documents associated with this consultation have been included in Appendix C. A copy of the consultation letter is included in Appendix C. If cultural resources were to be encountered during construction, all work would stop in the affected area and further consultation would take place.